ngs-doo/revenj/tutorials/revenj-tutorial-notifications.md

 On each Post insert/update or delete changes will be notified (if transaction successfully performs a commit; if rollback is performed, no event will be raised).

 Alternative way to use it is to request `IObservable` signature for that object, such as `IObservable<Post>`.
 An example of such usage can be found in default security permission manager.
+Reasoning for using `IObservable` is that our code is sticking to only [BCL](http://en.wikipedia.org/wiki/Standard_Libraries_%28CLI%29) types (with a meaning).
+This is in line with the rest of DI supported vocabulary (such as `IEnumerable`, `Lazy`, `Func` and others) and removes dependencies in code from the used framework.

 ####Advanced configuration